zeyap/legacy-personal-website/_posts/2017-07-30-Inverse-World.markdown

 		<div class="col">
 		<h3>Stat balance</h3>

-<ul>Since it would be no fun given the progress super-easy and resources unlimited, both the chance for dialogues and fragments-pairing are restricted by a energy parameter.</ul>
+<p>Since it would be no fun given the progress super-easy and resources unlimited, both the chance for dialogues and fragments-pairing are restricted by a energy parameter.</p>

-<ul>To replenish energy of the character, players can feed the character in mini-game.</ul>
+<p>To replenish energy of the character, players can feed the character in mini-game.</p>

-<ul>For mini-game design, we brainstormed about the likely ability of magicians to properly match the role of players, and finally decided on a shooting game (that would look like magic spelling).</ul>
+<p>For mini-game design, we brainstormed about the likely ability of magicians to properly match the role of players, and finally decided on a shooting game (that would look like magic spelling).</p>
 		</div>
 	</div>
 </div>